fmquaglia/manual/docs/web_frameworks.md

 ### Running Django

-We suggest you use a minimal Django setup to reduce unnecessary file bulk -- following is a minimal Django app that runs inside DETA:
+We suggest you use a minimal Django setup to reduce unnecessary file bulk -- below is a minimal Django app that runs inside DETA:

 ```python
 import sys